 PURPOSE & SCOPE

-2.0 The Board of County Commissioners of Saguache County that providing a comprehensive mechanism for identifying , abating and compelling the removal of rubbish; including trash, junk and garbage is necessary in order to preserve the public health, safety and welfare of the citizens of Saguache County Nuisances, if not controlled and eliminated, can result in visual blight, attractive nuisances, incompatibility with existing land uses, attraction of disease infested rodents and other vermin, fire and other hazards, depositing of hazardous or toxic substances in unapproved sites, and air, noise and water pollution.
+2.0 The Board of County Commissioners of Saguache County that providing a comprehensive mechanism for identifying , abating and compelling the removal of rubbish; including trash, junk and garbage is necessary in order to preserve the public health, safety and welfare of the citizens of Saguache County Nuisances, if not controlled and eliminated, can result in visual blight, attractive nuisances, incompatibility with existing land uses, attraction of disease infested rodents and other vermin, fire and other hazards, depositing of hazardous or toxic substances in unapproved sites, and air, noise, light? and water pollution.

 Pursuant to section 30-15-401, C.R.S., The Board of County Commissioners of Saguache County has the authority to adopt ordinances for the control of those matters of purely local concern, including compelling and providing for the removal of rubbish within unincorporated Saguache County.